DestinE-Climate-DT/one_pass/docs/source/the_data_request.rst

 Each option defines the period over which you would like the statistic computed.
 All frequncies will start from midnight except the frequency ``"daily_noon"`` runs for a 24 hour period but starting at 13:00.

 For the frequencies ``"weekly"``, ``"monthly"``, ``"3monthly"``, ``"annually"``, ``"10annually"``, the one_pass package uses the Gregorian calendar, e.g. ``"annually"`` will only start accumlating data if the first piece of data provided corresponds to the 1st January, it will not compute a random 365 days starting on any random date.
+The same for ``"10annually"``, it will start from the first 1st January that is passed.
 If the data stream starts half way through the year, the one_pass will simply pass over the incoming data until it reaches the beginning of the new year. ``"3monthly"``, can be interpreted as quaterly and will compute JFM, AMJ, JAS, OND. ``"weekly"`` will run from Monday - Sunday.
 Leap years are included, so different days in Feburary will be taken into account.

 The option of ``"continuous"``, will start from the first piece of data that is provided and will continously update the statistic as new data is provided.

 Output Frequency
 ^^^^^^^^^^^^^^^^^^^

-The output frequency option (written as ``"output_freq"``) takes the same input options as ``"stat_freq"``.
+The output frequency option (written as ``"output_freq"``) is an optional key:value pair and takes the same input options as ``"stat_freq"``.
 This option defines the frequency you want to output (or save) the xr.Dataset containing your statistic.
 If you set ``"output_freq"`` the same as ``"stat_freq"`` (which is the standard output) the Dataset produced by the one_pass will have a time dimension of length one, corresponding the summary statistic requested by ``"stat_freq"``.
 If, however, if you have requested ``"stat_freq": "hourly"`` but you set ``"output_freq": "daily"``, you will have a xr.Dataset with a time dimension of length 24, corresponding to 24 hourly statistical summaries in one file.
 Likewise, if you set ``"stat_freq":"daily"`` and ``"output_freq":"monthly"``, your final output will have a time dimension of 31 (if there are 31 days in that month), if you started from the first day of the month, or, if you started passing data half way through the month, it will correspond to however many days are left in that month.

 The ``"output_freq"`` must be the same or greater than the ``"stat_freq"``.
 If you set ``"stat_freq" = "continuous"`` you must set ``"output_freq"`` to the frequency at which the one_pass outputs the current status of the statistic. **Do not** also set ``"output_freq" = "continuous"``.